 In these conditions, I use the CPL filter only to remove reflections on the surfaces.

 Last consideration in colors.
 A CPL filter can saturate colors.
 Removing the reflections and filtering the light that enters the lens affects the sensor of the camera, leading to this effect.

 It does so with deep blue skies, but also by intensifying the green color of foliage.

-In addition, it removes the white glow of incandescent light from leaves, making them a pleasant uniform green color.
+It also removes the white glow of incandescent light from leaves.
+It makes them a pleasant uniform green color.

 When Not to Use a CPL Filter

 When There’s Not Enough Light

-The first aspect to keep in mind is that the polarising filter reduces the amount of light entering the lens and affecting the sensor of the camera.
+The polarising filter reduces the amount of light entering the lens and affecting the sensor of the camera.

 For those who do landscape photography, this is not a big problem since most of the time the camera will be on a tripod.

 If you are shooting freehand, take into account this loss of brightness.
 This will help you avoid blur or micro-blur.

 In general, good CPL camera filters reduce the incoming light by approx. one-stop.
 But turning the filter can mean that the exposure compensation reaches two stops.

 Unlike other lens filters, like neutral density filters, the CPL filter has a certain variability in the absorption of light.

 Usually, photographic filter manufacturers indicate the ‘filter factor’ or compensation factor with an arithmetic scale: 1x, 2x, 3x, 4x etc.

 For CPL usually, there is a 2x or 4x filter factor.
 This means losing 1 stop of light or 2 stops of light (a half and a quarter of the incoming light, respectively).
 If your ISO is 100, it needs to change to 200 or 400.
 Your shutter speed and/or aperture could also move instead.

-Remember that when you use multiple filters, the cutting multiplies.
+Remember that when you use several filters, the cutting multiplies.

 When Using a Very Wide Angle Lens